 Our local businesses are the lifeblood of our neighborhoods.
-They need clear and sensible rules that give them the flexibility to change and grow – especially as our city recovers from COVID-19.
+They need clear and sensible rules that give them the flexibility to change and grow.
 City of Yes for Economic Opportunity would remove outdated limitations on businesses and ensure that local retail streets and commercial centers across the city can remain lively places that sustain our neighborhoods.

-City of Yes for Economic Opportunity would remove barriers that businesses in growing industries face in our zoning rules today.
+City of Yes for Economic Opportunity would remove barriers in today’s zoning rules that businesses in growing industries face.
 For example, City of Yes would:

 To support commercial corridors and entrepreneurs throughout the city, and reduce retail vacancy, we need modern zoning regulations that help the city adapt in a dynamic and evolving economy.